Debanjan-C/Wine_Project/README.md

 - My next steps would be to analyze and reduce the outliers in the data.
 Outliers can disrupt results and skew data.
 I would also like to try increasing the quantitative number in which the features were picked.Above I used a threshold of 0.05.
 I ponder if increasing this value would have an impact on the model.

+## Next Step Results:

+After using Random Forrest Classifier we were able to get a more accurate model than Logistic Regression.

 ## Resources & Special Thanks to: